Rush Ranch Open Space

 Our partners at Rush Ranch

 San Francisco Bay National Estuarine Research Reserve

 All scientific research must be approved in advance.
 To request a permit for scientific research at Rush Ranch, click here.

 Visiting Rush Ranch

-Rush Ranch is open to the public 7 days a week, 8 a.m. to 7 p.m. or dusk.
-Please see our Events Calendar for special activities.
-Occasionally there is limited public access due to a private event—these days will be posted on the events calendar.
-Please: stay on trails.
+Rush Ranch is open to the public 7 days a week year-round.
+Open hours are 8am to 5pm November 1 through February 28, and 8am to 7pm March 1 through October 31.
+See our Events Calendar for special activities.
+Occasionally public access is limited due to a private event—these days are posted on our Events Calendar.

 The Rush Ranch Nature Center and picnic area are available separately for rent.
-For more information, please contact the Solano Land Trust Administrative Assistant at 707-432-0150 x201 or the Rush Ranch Steward at 707-432-0152.
-[Click HERE to download the Rental Packet.]
+For more information, please contact Solano Land Trust's Administrative Assistant at 707-432-0150, extension 201 or email@example.com.

 - No dogs are allowed on the Marsh Trail or South Pasture Trail.

 - Leashed dogs are allowed on the Suisun Hill Trail, on the entrance road, and around the Rush Ranch buildings.